muff1nman/ClassNotes/Econ/EconAndTech.md

     - In contestable markets there are some small firms that can take a segment of the market away from big firms.
+    - There is a *repeated sinking of funds* in order to maintain a position in a contestable market - does not prevent entry
     - *NOTE* we use the contestable market model for high technology firms
+    - Cannot adopt prices that yield super-profits
+        - This would encourage entrants with lower prices
+    - No firm can operate inefficiently (for very long)
+        - Firm will be taken over or collapse
+    - Each firm produces cost-minimizing output
+        - The number of firms in the market will therefore be the number required to meet demand at minimum cost
+    - Customer demands will be fully met
+        - Otherwise entry would occur in response to high prices
+    - Often many cases of entry and many cases of failure
+        - Entry is always a very risky undertaking!

 - What drives the competition in this[Contestable Market] model?
     - The idea that anyone can enter, which causes incumbent firms to continue